zhaoweiyu-github/ChromBERT/docs/source/scripts/ft_prompt_enhanced.rst

 .. option:: -hr, --high-resolution

     Use 200-bp resolution instead of 1-kb resolution.
 Caution: 200-bp resolution is preparing for the future release of ChromBERT, which is not available yet.

-.. option:: --preset-data

-    Path to the preset file of data.
-This option is required.

-.. option:: --preset-model

-    Path to the preset file of the model.
-This option is required.

 .. option:: --prompt-kind